 James leverages his diverse background in analytical chemistry, biomedical spectroscopy, microfluidics, and medical devices to assist clients in drafting and prosecuting patent applications.

-James’ postdoctoral research at Harvard Medical School and the National Institute of Standards and Technology (NIST), part of the U.S. Department of Commerce, focused on:
+Following his Ph.D., James conducted postdoctoral research at Harvard Medical School and the National Institute of Standards and Technology (NIST).
+His work included:

-James has experience generating in vivo and ex vivo preclinical data to support FDA 510(k) submissions for medical devices, particularly novel devices in wound care, continence, and diabetic infusion care.
-In addition to his research, James is an Adjunct Professor in the College of Science at Northeastern University.
+Beyond research, he has contributed to generating in vivo and ex vivo preclinical data supporting FDA 510(k) submissions for novel medical devices, particularly in wound care, continence, and diabetic infusion care.
+He also serves as an Adjunct Professor in the College of Science at Northeastern University.

 Education